Last updated: January 21, 2025

 Which loan is better: Secured vs unsecured?

-If you make late payments or default on either a secured or unsecured loan, both are reported to the credit bureaus.
+Secured and unsecured student loans could impact your credit in similar ways.
+For example, if you make a late payment or default on either a secured or unsecured loan, your lender may report this to credit bureaus.

 Closing thoughts: Secured vs unsecured loans

-If you’re interested in exploring secured loan options for financing education expenses for yourself or your loved ones, Discover® Home Loans offers home equity loans and cash out mortgage refinancing options that can help you tap into your home equity as a source for borrowing funds.
+Interested in exploring secured loan options to finance higher education?
+Discover Home Loans offers home equity loans and cash out mortgage refinancing options that can help you tap into your home equity as a source for borrowing funds.

 Find your low,